glennsvel90/Food-Pantry-Locator/README.md

 # food-resources
-App that shows food pantries around neighborhood for homeless families
+App that shows food pantries around the SouthBronx neighborhood for homeless families